whitepa/plumbing-dashboard/README.md

 ### Dashboard

 ### Future Improvements
+#### Eliminate external dependency on MQTT
+Today, the MQTT broker I am using is part of my Home Assistant deployment, which runs on a separate server in my garage.
+Ideally, I should be running an MQTT broker (likely Mosquitto) directly on the Raspberry Pi which runs the dashboard.
+My main MQTT broker would then connect to it and subscribe to the entire water/# topic heirarchy.
+This would allow the plumbing monitor, dashboard display, annunciators, and alarms to continue to function on their own even if the Home Assistant system were unavailable, or goes away.
+#### Pump Safety
 Our pump is always-on, plugged directly into mains power.
 If a low inlet pressure event occurs, the pump could burn itself up trying to boost the outlet pressure.
 Therefore as a future improvement, I'd like to tie the low-inlet-pressure condition to a relay which kills power to the pump.
 The pump is 1.8HP and runs on a 240v 20A circuit so a real industrial relay will be required (the Sparkfun / Adafruit stuff likely won't cut it).
 As a side note, this situation has already happened once while Washington Water was servicing a failed PRV.
 Luckily, the technicians remembered I had a booster pump and were nice enough to stop by the house right after this event started to let me know to unplug the pump!
 Talk about going above and beyond!